CiscoDevNet/terraform-provider-aci/website/docs/index.html.markdown

 * Expand Security Management » Local Users
 Click the name of the user you want to add a certificate to, in the User Certificates area Click the + sign and in the Create X509 Certificate enter a certificate name in the Name field.
 Copy and paste your X.509 certificate in the Data field.
-Use this certificate name as the value of "cert_name" argument.
+Use this certificate name as the value of the "cert_name" argument.

 Example Usage
 ------------